MattyOBar/CurrencyPal/resources/design-document.md

     * If the given currency is not found, will throw a `CurrencyNotFoundException`

-We don't require anything, we are using https://api.freecurrencyapi.com/v1/latest to populate our database of currencies and respective excahnge rates.

 ## 6.3.
 Update Currency Endpoint
 * Accepts `PUT` requests to `/currency/:currency`
-* Accepts data to update a Currency, including the updated double currentRate, Currency enum, CountryName enum, and int ranking
+* Accepts data to update a Currency, including the updated double currentRate and int ranking.
   * if the currency name is not found, will throw a `CurrencyNotFoundException`

 ## 6.4.
 Get Transaction Endpoint
 * Accepts `GET` requests to `/transaction/:transactionId`
 * Accepts a transactionId and returns the corresponding Transaction
    * if the transactionId is not found return `TransactionNotFoundException`

-## 6.3.
+## 6.5.
 Create Transaction Endpoint
-* Accepts a `POST` request to `/transaction/:transactionId`
+* Accepts a `POST` request to `/transaction/`
 * Accepts the data to create a new transaction with a provided Currency, CustomerId, AmountToConvert, and IsShown.
 Returns a new transaction including a unique transactionId generated by CurrencyPal.

-## 6.3.
+## 6.6.
 Update Transaction Endpoint
 * Accepts a `PUT` request to `/transaction/:transactionId`
 * Accepts data to update a Transaction, inlcuding the updated isShown and the transactionId.
    * if the transactionId is not found return `TransactionNotFoundException`